Auckland PSITM Institute

 TRUTHS

 1. Fighting per se is not necessarily a problem.
-If there is basic mutual respect, the ability for partners to cool down and soothe each other afterward, and lots of good stuff "in the bank", the tendency to fight is more a result of personality style than trouble in the relationship.
-John Gottman talks about "The emotional bank account" and the "fondness and admiration system" in which he describes the ability of a couple to draw on "stores" of good feelings that have been deposited there by each partner.
-It is the ratio of negative interactions and positive interactions -he advises the ratio should be at least 5 (positive) to 1 (negative) -that is more of a predictor of a satisfying relationship.
+If there is basic mutual respect, the ability for partners to cool down and soothe each other afterward, and lots of good stuff in the "emotional bank account", the tendency to fight is more a result of personality style than trouble in the relationship.
+In his book The Marriage Clinic, John Gottman talks about the "emotional bank account" and the "fondness and admiration system" in which he describes the ability of a couple to draw on "stores" of good feelings that have been deposited there by each partner.
+It is the ratio of negative interactions and positive interactions -he advises the ratio should be at least 5 (positive) to 1 (negative) -that is more of a predictor of a satisfying relationship than the number of arguments.
 Some couples like to handle problems directly, and if each of the two people are this way, then they may resolve their problems more quickly and with less bitterness if they approach them head on.

 2. Other couples are more avoidant and have a similar level of tolerance for putting off confrontations.
 It is the compatibility of problem solving style between the two people rather than the style itself that is more predictive of failure.
 When two people prefer to avoid conflict together they don't necessarily get into trouble unless this escalates to avoidance of positive regard for one another.
 If they can accept each other's differences and remain loving toward one another they may be able to avoid conflict for a long time.
 It is more a problem if one is a conflict avoider and the other is a conflict confronter.
 This difference can be worked out (although sometimes help from a therapist is required) if there's a lot of overall positive regard.